 Go on a scavenger hunt!

 Make your own clues for around the house, around the city, or your neighborhood.
-Watson Adventures hosts clever, quirky scavenger hunts in museums and a few are coming to Washington, DC soon!
-Some are more for adults but they do have kids editions!
-Sunday, May 12th, 2019 at The National Gallery of Art they are hosting a “Wizard Hunt” and at The National Zoo – or go on a Safari that supports animals on the “Wild Wildlife Scavenger Hunt” Saturday, May 18th!
+Watson Adventures hosts clever, quirky scavenger hunts in museums, and a few are coming to Washington, DC soon!
+Some are more for adults, but they do have kid’s editions!
+Sunday, May 12th, 2019, at The National Gallery of Art, they are hosting a “Wizard Hunt” and at The National Zoo – or go on a Safari that supports animals on the “Wild Wildlife Scavenger Hunt” Saturday, May 18th!

-Let your kids play photographer.
+Let your child play the photographer.

 Top right: Photo by Olivia.
 Top left: Photo by Pablo Raya